-Extraction of miniwall S1 commenced in late July 2018.
-Coal extraction operations are continuing for the Northern Mining Area (miniwall extraction via first workings development) with all coal being transferred to the Vales Point Power Station via Mannering Colliery's surface facilities and the Mannering Colliery to Vales Point Power Station overland conveyor.
+Coal extraction operations are continuing for the Northern Mining Area (miniwall extraction via first workings development) with all coal being transferred to the VPPS via Mannering Colliery's surface facilities and the Mannering Colliery to VPPS overland conveyor.

-Extraction Plan approval of miniwall blocks S2 and S3 was received 2 July 2019, with extraction of miniwall S2 commencing in September 2019.
+Extraction Plan approval of miniwall blocks S2 and S3 was received 2 July 2019, with extraction of miniwall S2 being completed in February 2020.